SpykerNZ/one-pace-for-plex/README.md

 # One Pace for Plex

-This guide explains how to setup One Pace for Plex
+This guide explains how to set up One Pace for Plex

 #### Features:
 - Episodes grouped by One Pace arcs